Poems

 would be interested in him, a sympathetic character

-if there ever was one: funny, gentle,
+there ever was one: funny, gentle,

 a lover of dogs and kids (who had neither),